taurusilver7/inbound-media-UI/README.md

 Attach the ref to the onClick event on the image-upload button. `onClick={() => imageRef.current.click()}`, to fire the onChange event on the file-input element.

 Create another div to display the image on condition of its existance (if image === true).
 Add a close button to empty the state.

+Creata a mockData for posts & populate them in the posts component.
+Populate each post in a induvidual Post component.

+Each Post component has a post image, post buttons, and user info.

+- Suggestions

+The right corner component to carry the optional buttons, and suggestion users & trends.

+Create a trends component to display mock-data on Trends, and populate them in a section.

+### Profile

+The profile page has user information, and a means to modify & update the user information.

 ### Deployment